cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 ### Create the certificate authority (CA) certificate

 This CA certificate will be used to [configure your cluster's Trust Store](#upload-a-certificate-authority-ca-certificate-for-a-cockroachdb-dedicated-cluster).
-Any client certificate signed by the CA identified by this certificate will be trusted, and be able to authenticate to your cluster.
+Any client certificate signed by the CA identified by this certificate will be trusted and can authenticate to your cluster.

 1. Create a PKI secrets engine to serve as your client CA.